Ergodicity of the Fisher infinitesimal model with quadratic selection: Preliminaries

 \subsection{Perfect binary trees}

 In this paper, we shall systematically use indices $i$ that do not range on discrete intervals $\{1,\ldots,n\}$ but rather on the vertices of a specific type of trees, which are called \textit{perfect binary trees}, see \cite{R-11,W-85}.
-A general definition for trees could be conducted in terms of directed graphs consisting of a finite set of vertices $\Vertices$ and a binary relation $\Edges\subseteq \Vertices\times \Vertices$ that determines the directed edges connecting a vertex to another vertex.
-Specifically, a directed graph $(\Vertices,\Edges)$ is called a (finite ordered rooted) tree and is denoted $\Tree=(\Vertices,\Edges)$ if it does not contain neither loops nor cycles, there is a designated vertex $\emptyset\in \Vertices$ (the \textit{root}) that is not the target vertex of any edge, and any other vertex is connected with the root through a unique directed path.
-Since we will restrict to \textit{binary trees} where each vertex is connected to at most two other vertices, we will simplify our notation and will identify trees with their \textit{universal address system}, see \cite[Section 11.3.3]{R-11}.
-Namely, a binary tree $\Tree$ consists in a finite subset of words $\Tree\subseteq \Words_2:=\cup_{k=0}^\infty\{1,2\}^k$ with letters in the alphabet $\{1,2\}$ that verifies: \begin{enumerate} \item $\emptyset\in \Tree$. \item If $i1\in \Tree$ or $i2\in \Tree$ for some word $i\in \Words_2$, then $i\in \Tree$. \end{enumerate} This implies that the root is the empty word, and $\Tree$ is stable under chopping letters on the right of its words.
+First, we introduce the notion of \textit{binary trees}, which we present using their \textit{universal address system}, see \cite[Section 11.3.3]{R-11}.
+Namely, a binary tree $\Tree$ consists in a finite subset of words $\Tree\subseteq \Words_2:=\cup_{k=0}^\infty\{1,2\}^k$ with letters in the alphabet $\{1,2\}$ that verifies: \begin{enumerate}[label=(\roman*)] \item $\emptyset\in \Tree$. \item If $i1\in \Tree$ or $i2\in \Tree$ for some word $i\in \Words_2$, then $i\in \Tree$. \end{enumerate} This implies that the root is the empty word $\empty$, and $\Tree$ is stable under chopping letters on the right of its words.
 Given a word $i\in \Tree$, we denote its length (number of letters) or \textit{height} in the tree by $\vert i\vert$.
 In particular, $\vert \emptyset\vert=0$.
-A binary tree $\Tree$ is said to be \textit{perfect} if, in addition, the following properties hold: \begin{enumerate} \item Given a word $i\in \Words_2$, then $i1\in \Tree$ if, and only if, $i2\in \Tree$. \item There exists $n\in \mathbb{N}$ such that $\vert i\vert \leq n$ for every $i\in \Tree$ and
+A binary tree $\Tree$ is said to be \textit{perfect} if, in addition, the following properties hold: \begin{enumerate}[label=(\roman*)] \item Given a word $i\in \Words_2$, then $i1\in \Tree$ if, and only if, $i2\in \Tree$. \item There exists $n\in \mathbb{N}$ such that $\vert i\vert \leq n$ for every $i\in \Tree$ and

 \end{enumerate} This implies that, except for the root, words in $\Tree$ appear in couples $\{i1,i2\}$ and paths in the tree arising from the root achieve the same maximal height $n$.
 The above four conditions determine a unique tree, which we call the \textit{perfect binary tree with height $n\in \mathbb{N}$} and we denote by $\Tree^n$.
 See Figure \ref{fig:trees} for a graphical representation of the perfect binary tree $\Tree^3$ of height $3$.
 Binary trees are often used to describe the different generations of offsprings after a given individual.
 In our case, we shall make a reverse use of trees.
 Namely, a binary tree will represent the \textit{family tree} or \textit{pedigree chart} of an individual, consisting of the different generations of \textit{ancestors} of such an individual.
 For this purpose, we shall establish the following terminology: